cadet/CADET-Core/doc/interface/binding/affinity_complex_titration.rst

 ===================  ==============================  =========================================

 ``ACT_PKAG``
-   Midpoint of the equilibrium / adsorption-strength transition on the logarithmic ion axis.
+   Midpoint of the affinity (equilibrium constant) transition on the negative logarithmic ion axis.

 **Unit:** :math:`1`